Griesmer site: Upper Mississippian

-The Upper Mississippian occupation is the main component at the Griesmer site.
-Two radiocarbon dates of A.D.
-1520 and A.D.
-1530 indicate this site was occupied slightly before European contact.
+The Upper Mississippian occupation is the main component at the Griesmer Site.
+Two radiocarbon dates of AD 1520 and 1530 indicate this site was occupied slightly before European contact.

 After 1000 AD, there was increased interaction and influence from the Mississippian cultures of the Mississippi River Valley.
 The local cultures in the Great Lakes region influenced by the Mississippians are designated as Upper Mississippians by archaeologists.
 Some of the cultures designated as Upper Mississippian are the Oneota complex with its various foci.

 The Fisher and Huber pottery types are the most common encountered during the Griesmer excavations.
 Fisher and Huber are either considered foci of the Oneota complex by archaeologists, or closely related to Oneota.
-Charles Faulkner in 1972 developed a typology of pottery descriptions for these two types based on specimens from the Griesmer site and comparisons with other nearby sites with similar pottery.
+Charles Faulkner in 1972 developed a typology of pottery descriptions for these two types based on specimens from the Griesmer Site and comparisons with other nearby sites with similar pottery.

 Fisher ware

-Fisher Ware was first described at the Fisher Mound site in northeastern Illinois near the mouth of the Illinois River.
-It has also been noted at the Anker and Boumanville sites near Chicago, Illinois, and the Fifield site in Indiana.
+Fisher Ware was first described at the Fisher Mound Site in northeastern Illinois near the mouth of the Illinois River.
+It has also been noted at the Anker and Boumanville sites near Chicago, Illinois, and the Fifield Site in Indiana.

 This pottery is characterized by shell tempering, predominantly cordmarked surfaces, trailed or incised decoration and straight, excurved or flaring rims.
 Notched lips and rim lugs are also common.

 Two specific types of Fisher ware were identified at Griesmer and described by Faulkner: